aristarinsv/lpu/README.md

 (Document root)/lpu.json

 php is required
-The working example is in The working example is in http://aristarin.ru
+The working example is in http://aristarin.ru